jessey-git/fx-gltf/README.md

 ## Known Issues
 ### glTF 2.0 missing support
-* Loading/Saving: Embedded resources w/Base64 encoded data URIs
+* Schema: Extension property bags on all types
 * Loading/Saving: Binary .glb loading and processing

 * Saving: Data URIs
+* Saving: Providing option for external or embedded resources

 ### General (future)
 * Make manipulation api a bit better by allowing easier creation of objects (C++20 will allow more intuitive aggregate struct initialization so maybe wait until then...)